“We all know you can’t do this job well without working every night and every weekend.”

 The problem is, there is no end to that line of thought.
 If I’m really going to put my students’ needs first, that means before my need for personal time, before my own family, before my physical and mental health.
 Though I want to do meaningful work, I do not have to let it consume my entire life.

-So how can we change it?
+So, how can we change this mentality?

-Stop judging and criticizing each other for how, when, and how much we work.
+Shift #1: Stop judging and criticizing each other for how, when, and how much we work.

 “She gets to school right before the bell every morning.”